sudheerj/javascript-interview-questions/README.md

 14. ### What is a unary function

-    Unary function (i.e. monadic) is a function that accepts exactly one argument.
+    A unary function (i.e. monadic) is a function that accepts exactly one argument.
 It stands for a single argument accepted by a function.

     Let us take an example of unary function,